 FAQs

-How early can my child take piano lessons?
+How early should my child take piano lessons?

 It depends.
 Every child develops differently and every piano teacher has their preferences.
-I, personally, will not start a child on private piano lessons until they have developed fine motor ability in their hands and fingers, can sustain their concentration sitting at the piano bench for at least 15 minutes at a time, can listen…
+I, personally, will not start a child on private piano lessons until they have: Developed fine motor ability in their hands and fingers.
+Can sustain concentration at the piano bench for at least 15 minutes at a time.
+Can listen to and…

 Read more